behnazkhoshnood/tadig-restaurant/README.md

      c.
 As a General customer, I want to easly find the opening time and location of the restaurant.

      d.
-As a General customer, I would like to see a menu of products and their description.
+As a General customer, I would like to see a menu of dishes and their description and ingridients.

      e.
 As a General customer, I would like to reserve a table in a specefic time and date in the restaurant.